anyu/til/python/env-mgmt.md

 3. Overwrite virtual env named `venv` with new path
     ```sh
     virtualenv -p /Users/anyu/.pyenv/shims/python3.10 venv

+    # or if it's in /versions:
+    virtualenv -p /Users/anyu/.pyenv/versions/3.8.18/bin/python venv
     ```

 4. Check that `venv` now has the new version: